energywebfoundation/ewx-marketplace-web-app/README.md

 #### Overview

 The EWX Marketplace, a decentralized desktop application (dApp), serves as a comprehensive gateway to the dynamic EWX ecosystem.
 Our platform is designed to facilitate seamless interactions within the EWX, offering an intuitive interface for managing digital assets and engaging with decentralized services.
+This repo refers only to the web app, not to the desktop app.

 #### Key Features